docker/docs/content/security/for-admins/roles-and-permissions.md

 description: >
   Use roles in your organization to control who has access to content, registry, and organization management permissions.
-keywords: members, teams, organization, company, roles, access, docker hub, docker admin, security
+keywords: members, teams, organization, company, roles, access, docker hub, admin console, security
 title: Roles and permissions
 aliases:
 - /docker-hub/roles-and-permissions/